Shayan-Amz/Floating-Point-ALU/README.md

 | infinity | 255 | 0 | ±∞ |
 | NaN | 255 | ≠ 0 | not a number (quiet if bit 22 is set) |

-A correct implementation has to handle every row of that table; the original assignment handled only the first.
+Every row of that table is handled explicitly; the interesting ones are the last three, because they are where "compute the answer, then round it" stops being the whole story.

 ---